webelcomau/EJBvsCDIvsJSF/README.md

 ----

-These are injected into the JSF backing beans thus:
+These are injected into the JSF backing beans thus, shared via class `AbstractBackingBean`:

 ```java
 @EJB //!
 For this test